centrica-engineering/nucleus-docs/docs/components/ns-fieldset.md

 ## Introduction

-> The form component is used to group related ns-inputters.
+> The ns-fieldset component is used to group related ns-inputters.

 Use where you would normally use a vanilla html fieldset element.
 This element extends the layout for `ns-form`.